econoalchemist/SeedSigner/03_Hardware.md

   <img width="500" src="assets/testing02.png">
 </p>

-Step 3: Insert the MicroSD card with the flashed SeedSigner image.Ensure the MicroSD card is facing the correct direction, again the gold contacts should be facing the bottom of the Raspberry Pi Zero circuit board.
+Step 3: Insert the MicroSD card with the flashed SeedSigner image.
+Ensure the MicroSD card is facing the correct direction, again the gold contacts should be facing the bottom of the Raspberry Pi Zero circuit board.

 <p align="center">
   <img width="500" src="assets/testing03.png">